shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 ### C. Data Allocation Challenge

->To test out a few different hypotheses - the Data Bank team wants to run an experiment where different groups of customers would be allocated data using 3 different options:
+> To test out a few different hypotheses - the Data Bank team wants to run an experiment where different groups of customers would be allocated data using 3 different options:
->- option 1: data is allocated based off the amount of money at the end of the previous month
+> - option 1: data is allocated based off the amount of money at the end of the previous month
->- option 2: data is allocated on the average amount of money kept in the account in the previous 30 days
+> - option 2: data is allocated on the average amount of money kept in the account in the previous 30 days
->- option 3: data is updated real-time
+> - option 3: data is updated real-time
 >
->For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:
+> For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:
->- customer balance at the end of each month
+> - customer balance at the end of each month
->- minimum, average and maximum values of the running balance for each customer
+> - minimum, average and maximum values of the running balance for each customer
->- running customer balance column that includes the impact of each transaction
+> - running customer balance column that includes the impact of each transaction
+>

-Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.
+> Since the task does not specify rules for calculating storage volumes based on balances, we will define these rules ourselves.
+>

-**General rules:**
+> **General rules:**
+>

-- Each customer receives 100 GB of cloud storage upon starting to use our services.
+> 1. Each customer receives 100 GB of cloud storage upon starting to use our services.
 This 100 GB remains with the customer permanently.
-- A negative balance is considered a credit and does not decrease the storage volume.
+> 2. A negative balance is considered a credit and does not decrease the storage volume.
 Moreover, an increasing coefficient is applied to calculate the storage volume, as the bank benefits from the customer’s use of borrowed funds.
-- Basic formula for storage calculation:
+> 3. Basic formula for storage calculation:
-  - for a positive balance: Storage volume (GB) = (End-of-month balance / 10) + 100
+> - for a positive balance: Storage volume (GB) = (End-of-month balance / 10) + 100
-  - for a negative balance: Storage volume (GB) = abs(End-of-month balance) / 8 + 100
+> - for a negative balance: Storage volume (GB) = abs(End-of-month balance) / 8 + 100
+>

-**Additional rules depending on the storage calculation model:**
+> **Additional rules depending on the storage calculation model:**
+>

-- **Storage volume is allocated based on the end-of-month balance:**
+> 1. Storage volume is allocated based on the end-of-month balance:

-The basic formula is applied.
+> - The basic formula is applied.
+>
 <details>
   <summary><em><strong>show examples:</strong></em></summary>

-1. Positive balance: 500.
+> 1. Positive balance: 500.
-Storage volume = (500 / 10) + 100 = 50 + 100 = **150 GB**.
+> Storage volume = (500 / 10) + 100 = 50 + 100 = **150 GB**.
-2. Negative balance: -400.
+> 2. Negative balance: -400.
-Storage volume = abs(-400) / 8 + 100 = 50 + 100 = **150 GB**.
+> Storage volume = abs(-400) / 8 + 100 = 50 + 100 = **150 GB**.

 </details>

-- **Storage volume is allocated based on the average balance over the previous 30 days:**
+> 2. Storage volume is allocated based on the average balance over the previous 30 days:

-A modified basic formula with a higher divisor is used for this calculation.
-This accounts for the fact that the average balance already smooths fluctuations, thereby compensating for less variance compared to the end-of-month balance.
+> - a modified basic formula with a higher divisor is used for this calculation.
+This accounts for the fact that the average balance already smooths fluctuations, thereby compensating for less variance compared to the end-of-month balance:
-  - for a positive average balance: Storage volume (GB) = (30-day average balance / 12) + 100
+>   - for a positive average balance: Storage volume (GB) = (30-day average balance / 12) + 100
-  - for a negative average balance: Storage volume (GB) = abs(30-day average balance) / 9 + 100
+>   - for a negative average balance: Storage volume (GB) = abs(30-day average balance) / 9 + 100

 <details>
   <summary><em><strong>show examples:</strong></em></summary>

-1. Positive average balance: 360.
+> 1. Positive average balance: 360.
-Storage volume = (360 / 12) + 100 = 30 + 100 = **130 GB**.
+> - Storage volume = (360 / 12) + 100 = 30 + 100 = **130 GB**.
-2. Negative average balance: -270.
+> 2. Negative average balance: -270.
-Storage volume = abs(-270) / 9 + 100 = 30 + 100 = **130 GB**.
+> - Storage volume = abs(-270) / 9 + 100 = 30 + 100 = **130 GB**.

 </details>

-- **Storage volume is updated in real time:**
+> 3. Storage volume is updated in real time:

-After each transaction, the storage volume is recalculated using the basic formula with additional conditions for cash withdrawals:
+> - after each transaction, the storage volume is recalculated using the basic formula with additional conditions for cash withdrawals:
-  - for a negative balance, a penalty applies: Reduction (GB) = min(10, Transaction amount / 25)
+>   - for a negative balance, a penalty applies: Reduction (GB) = min(10, Transaction amount / 25)
-  - for a positive balance, cash withdrawals do not affect the storage volume.
+>   - for a positive balance, cash withdrawals do not affect the storage volume.

 <details>
   <summary><em><strong>show examples:</strong></em></summary>

-1. Purchase of $200 with a balance of 500.
+> 1. Purchase of $200 with a balance of 500.
-- storage volume = (500 / 10) + 100 = 50 + 100 = 150 GB.
+> Storage volume = (500 / 10) + 100 = 50 + 100 = 150 GB.
-- total: 150 GB (no additional adjustments beyond the basic formula).
+> Total: 150 GB (no additional adjustments beyond the basic formula).
-2. Cash withdrawal of $100 with a balance of -400.
+> 2. Cash withdrawal of $100 with a balance of -400.
-- basic calculation: abs(-400) / 8 + 100 = 50 + 100 = 150 GB.
+> Basic calculation: abs(-400) / 8 + 100 = 50 + 100 = 150 GB.
-- penalty: min(10, 100 / 25) = 4 GB.
+> Penalty: min(10, 100 / 25) = 4 GB.
-- total: 150 - 4 = 146 GB.
+> Total: 150 - 4 = 146 GB.
-3. Cash withdrawal of $150 with a balance of 300.
+> 3. Cash withdrawal of $150 with a balance of 300.
-- storage volume = (300 / 10) + 100 = 30 + 100 = 130 GB.
+> Storage volume = (300 / 10) + 100 = 30 + 100 = 130 GB.
-- total: 130 GB (cash withdrawal does not affect storage volume).
+> Total: 130 GB (cash withdrawal does not affect storage volume).
-4. Cash withdrawal of $500 with a balance of -1000.
+> 4. Cash withdrawal of $500 with a balance of -1000.
-- basic calculation: abs(-1000) / 8 + 100 = 125 + 100 = 225 GB.
+> Basic calculation: abs(-1000) / 8 + 100 = 125 + 100 = 225 GB.
-- penalty: min(10, 500 / 25) = 10 GB.
+> Penalty: min(10, 500 / 25) = 10 GB.
-- total: 225 - 10 = 215 GB.
+> Total: 225 - 10 = 215 GB.

 </details>